0xTahir/Knowledge-Chat-Bot-No-Code/README.md

 7. Once the testing is completed, this Chat Bot can be published to web, Skype, Teams, MSN Messenger etc via **Channels**.
 <img src="https://github.com/BotNinja/Knowledge-Chat-Bot-No-Code/blob/master/images/10.png" width="75%" height="75%">

+Thats it :o).
+Your bot is ready.
+You can place it in a webpage or in FB messanger.

 **Note:** You can access Azure Bot Services documentation here: https://azure.microsoft.com/en-us/services/bot-service